uhi22/pyPLC/readme.md

 50. The car measures the voltage on the inlet and on the battery.
 51. The above steps (PreChargeRequest, PreChargeResponse, measuring physical voltage) are repeating, while the physical voltage did not yet reach the target voltage.
-51. If the difference is small enough (less than 20V?), the car closes the power relay.
+51. If the difference is small enough (less than 20V according to [ref x] chapter 4.4.1.10), the car closes the power relay.
 51. The car sends PowerDelivery(Start)Request.
 52. The charger confirms with PowerDeliveryResponse.